enel-gdh-educational/katacoda-scenarios/version-control/web-repo-hosting/step4.md

 Now it's time to create your first feature branch.

-Go on the `awesome_project` folder where you cloned the project in the previous step and create the feature branch.
+Go on the `calculator-project` folder where you cloned the project in the previous step and create the feature branch.

 The feature branch name must be the concatenation of `feature` keywork plus your name and surname with "_" as delimiter .